drgriffis/NeuralVecmap/README.md

 1. Take the projection function learned for each trained fold and project all source embeddings
 2. Average all _k_ projections to yield final projection of source embeddings

+## Nearest neighbor analysis

+This repository also includes the code used to calculate changes in nearest neighbors after the learned mapping is applied, in `nn-analysis`.

+- `nearest_neighbors.py` Tensorflow implementation of nearest neighbor calculation by cosine distance
+- `nn_changes.py` script to calculate how often nearest neighbors change after the mapping is learned

 ## Reference